gbraad-unitedstack/tools-training/md/slides.md

 ## ps - Basic examples
-To see every process running on the system, using the standard syntax:
+To see every process running on the system, use the standard syntax:

 ```
 $ ps -e